sider/runners/CONTRIBUTING.md

 - when you add a new tool
 - when you fix a bug
-- when you fix a incorrect document (e.g. typo)
+- when you fix an incorrect document (e.g. typo)

 ...and so on.